πͺ XGBoost Time Series Prediction

 Looking at the data by the quarters of the year reflects the same energy consumption patterns.

-Sections: ● Top ● The Data ● Feature Engineering ● Investigating Correlation ● Lag Features ● Splitting ● The Model ● Results with Traditional Split ● Using Cross-Validation ● Making Future Predictions
+Sections: β Top β The Data β Feature Engineering β Investigating Correlation β Lag Features β Splitting β The Model β Results with Traditional Split β Using Cross-Validation β Making Future Predictions

 4. Adding Lag Features

 In addition to the features we added as extractions from the datetime index, we will also experiment with lag features.
 Essentially, these features tell the model to look back into the past, and use the target value for the given number of days back as a new feature. Β The goal is to give the model more opportunity to find patterns in our data for more accurate predictions.
 In this case, the lag features will be values from the energy consumption column, our main metric.
-The following function, year_lags() will take care of these operations for us.
+The following function, year_lags()

-To utilize year_lags(), we create a lag_label_list, which contains tuples of numbers of days for lags and the desired resulting column labels for each.
-First, the function will save the consumption column as a dict called target_map.
-Using the various Β increments in the lag_label_list, we will create a new column for each lag amount in the list.
+, we will create a new column for each lag amount in the list.
 For the purposes of this project, we are using counts of days that are perfectly divisible by 7 and will line up with days of the week.
-We then use map() to map the values and create the feature columns.
+We then use map()

 For my examples, I will be creating lag feature columns for 1 year, 2 years, and 3 years of lags.
 I pass these to the function as the total number of days in each.